 What We Do

-The mission of the GLQO is to Monitor and protect water quality in Gull Lake and the surrounding watershed.
+The mission of the GLQO is to protect water quality in Gull Lake and the surrounding watershed.

 To fulfill our mission, we collaborate with the Michigan DNR, Kalamazoo County Marine Patrol, townships surrounding the lake, MSU’s Kellogg Biological Station, and other like-minded organizations to assure that Gull Lake is a clean, safe and fun place to enjoy year-round.